ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 #### Demo

-In the editor below, select last list and use the ordered list dropdown input field to set the start index to achieve continuous numbering of spaceships.
+In the editor below, select the last list and use the ordered list dropdown input field to set the start index to achieve continuous numbering of spaceships.

 {@snippet features/lists-index}